 1. Lavender Oil: Lavender oil is a top choice for rest and relaxation.
 Diffuse some when you do your post-run stretching, as you practice yoga, or as you drift off to sleep.

 2. Lemon Essential Oil: This oil helps some people with nausea and other gastro issues.
 If you are a runner whose guts get all in a rumble when you run, using this before and after runs could help you.
-There are also athletes that swear by using lemon oil topically for athlete’s foot.
+Some athletes swear by using lemon oil topically for athlete’s foot.
 This one is also energizing for some people.

-3. Eucalyptus Oil: A key ingredient in many medicinal rubs and cough drops, eucalyptus can help an athlete to breathe more freely through their workout.
+3. Eucalyptus Oil: Eucalyptus is a key ingredient in many medicinal rubs and cough drops; eucalyptus can help an athlete breathe more freely through their workout.
 It improves lung function and supports the respiratory system.